 This Plan establishes the following rules for student organizations, including journals and law reviews, at Arizona Law:

-Planning for the Fall 2020 first-year orientation is ongoing and shall conform with all applicable University guidance and, insofar as practical, the safety protocols outlined in this Plan.
-First-year orientation will be held completely online with a mix of live events and asynchronous modules.
-Arizona Law is also planning re-entry presentations for returning students to ensure they are familiar with our new protocols.
+First-year orientation shall conform with all applicable University guidance and, insofar as practical, the safety protocols outlined in this Plan.
+Arizona Law shall also include re-entry presentations for returning students to ensure they are familiar with our new protocols.